MZt92-ui/tableau-challenge/README.md

 <br>

 The trip duration is extremely right skewed, with median value of 10.25min and over 900K outliers.
 Based on the map of stations recorded duration over 1day, it shows that:
-* these stations are scatterred in the serving area;
+* these stations are scattered in the serving area;
 * the frequency of extremely long trip is considered low, i.e. circle sizes of stations with darker colors are below 20.